carolinan/wpbricks/readme.txt

 = License =

 * Images
-All images in the images folder are created by the theme author and are covered by the same license as the theme, License: GNU General Public License v2 or later.
+All images are created by the theme author and are covered by the same license as the theme.
+License: GNU General Public License v2 or later.

 == Frequently Asked Questions ==